Spectacular Sunsets Awaken Serene Sunrises

 Oxford Ferry Dock and Oxford Crabbing Pier 27456 Oxford and Ferry Crossing Slip Roads

 Here you’ll find the dock for America’s oldest continuously operating ferry and the adjacent crabbing pier, a fisherman’s favorite.
-But in early morning, this waterfront turf becomes a prime spot for spying a gentle sunrise since this is one of the few places where you get a 180-degree view of the Tred Avon River.
+But in the early morning, this waterfront turf becomes a prime spot for spying a gentle sunrise since this is one of the few places where you get a 180-degree view of the Tred Avon River.

-This strip of sandy beach that caps the quaint town of Oxford is popular beach goers on summer afternoons, but it transforms into a calm oasis come the early morning hours.
+This strip of sandy beach that caps the quaint town of Oxford is popular among beach goers on summer afternoons, but it transforms into a calm oasis come the early morning hours.
 From this vantage point you can watch the sun bathe the Tred Avon River in sherbet hues, so it’s no surprise this has become a favorite spot with photographers seeking to capture a colorful sunrise.

 St. Michaels